chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 intent, it must refer to some form of value tuple that exists outside of the current scope.
 Otherwise there is a compilation error.

-Both referential tuples and value tuples can be returned by a routine.
-Since the default return intent is to return by value, a referential tuple must be converted to a value tuple when it is returned from a routine.
+Both referential tuples and value tuples can be returned by a function.
+Since the default return intent is to return by value, a referential tuple must be converted to a value tuple when it is returned from a function.

    *Example (tuple-return-behavior.chpl)*.